danielriosg/weather-react/README.md

 The app uses the [Open Meteo API](https://open-meteo.com/) to retrieve weather data.
 Specifically, it utilizes the Geocoding API to obtain location coordinates and fetch weather information based on those coordinates.

-For any questions or feedback, please contact me at [your-email@example.com](mailto:your-email@example.com).